 If you do not rent, buy or bring your own device, the school will provide a device for your child to use when needed.

-Each school council decides their own costs, fees and essential items.
+Each school council decides their own voluntary financial contributions and extra-curricular items and activities.

-Schools set their own costs so they can meet their local community's needs.
+Schools set their payment requests so they can meet their local community's needs.
 They can also set their own priorities and run different subjects.
-This means your costs may be different to parents in other schools.
+This means your requests may be different to parents in other schools.